-- The discipline area you want to study (i.e., food chemistry, food microbiology, cereals, meat science, sensory analysis, etc.) This allows the application to be directed to the appropriate faculty.
+- Indicate the area of interest (i.e., food chemistry, food microbiology, cereals, meat science, sensory analysis, etc.) This allows the application to be directed to the appropriate faculty.
 Terms such as "food processing" and "food technology" are too general and may result in rejection because of lack of specificity.

-- Faculty you desire to work with as a graduate student
+- Faculty you desire to work with as a graduate student, if known.

 Are there any special requirements for international students?

 International students must submit the following:

 - TOEFL score of at least 577 (paper), 233 (computer), 90 (IBT), 7.0 (IELTS) or evidence of a degree from a U.S. university.

 NOTE: A minimum GRE score of 1000 between the verbal and quantitative is required.
 A GRE score of at least 425 on the verbal section must be achieved.